grantwforsythe/ARIMA-Model/README.md

 * [Setup](#setup)

 ## General info
-Using a Goodwin and Goodwin-Keen model to model a macroeconomy.
+This project attempts to model financial models using a simple *ARIMA* model.

 ## Technologies
 Project is created with: